20n/act/wikiServices/README.md

 :moyai:

 ## A5.
 Libraries needed to compile ##
 There is the listing of `reachables/lib`.
-This might be a superset :shrug:
+This might be a superset :pray:

 ```
 MarvinBeans.jar